-Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact W ould the project: a.
+Potentially Less Than Significant with Less Than Significant Impact Mitigation Incorporated Significant Impact No Impact W ould the project: a.
 Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? b.
-Conflict with or obstruct a state or local plan for renewable energy or energy efficiency? $\boxtimes$ a.
+Conflict with or obstruct a state or local plan for renewable energy or energy efficiency? \boxtimes a.
 Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation?